Cheil Worldwide: Awards and recognition

 Cheil's work for Tesco Homeplus won one Grand-prix and four Golds at the Cannes Lions International Festival of Creativity in 2011 and the Digital Campaign of the Year at the South by Southwest Interactive (SXSWI) in 2012.
-Even after a year the campaign was launched, industry publication AdAge hailed the Homeplus work as "the one with lasting impact you don't see with many other celebrated campaigns."

 A wider range of Cheil's works was recognized in 2012.
 Award wins include 12 Cannes Lions including 3 Gold and 1 Grand Prix at the Spikes Asia in which Simon Hong, Cheil's Executive Creative Director, presented a seminar session on "Nothing Ever Becomes Real Till It Is Experienced".
-He discussed about the brand experience for consumers and how important is creativity and technology.
+He discussed the brand experience for consumers, creativity and technology.
 Earlier in the same year, Cheil partnered with K-Pop group 2NE1 to host a seminar at the Cannes Lions.
 The session was about how digital technology has driven the "Korean Wave"; how K-pop is taking over the world through digital and social media; and what it means for advertising.

 In 2013, The Barbarian Group, the American digital agency acquired by Cheil in 2009, won an Innovation Grand Prix at the Cannes Lions.

 The Bridge of Life won a Grand Clio award for Public Relations and two Gold and a Titanium at the Cannes Lions.
-Other recognition for the group include 2014 One Show - Intellectual Property, for CINDER, 2015 Crain’s New York Best Places to Work, 2017 10TH ANNUAL SHORTY AWARDS, Gold Distinction in Branded Series for GE Droneweek 2017, 2018 Digiday Worklife Awards, Most Innovative Culture, 2019 Shorty Awards, Gold Distinction in Youtube Presence for JBL Willdabeast campaign, 2019 Shorty Awards, Silver Distinction in Comedy Video for Solace “What Could Go Wrong” campaign, and 2019 One Show Merit Award, Moving Image Craft, Samsung Fine Art Everyday.
+Other recognition for the group include 2014 One Show - Intellectual Property, for CINDER, 2015 Crain's New York Best Places to Work, 2017 10TH ANNUAL SHORTY AWARDS, Gold Distinction in Branded Series for GE Droneweek 2017, 2018 Digiday Worklife Awards, Most Innovative Culture, 2019 Shorty Awards, Gold Distinction in YouTube Presence for JBL Willdabeast campaign, 2019 Shorty Awards, Silver Distinction in Comedy Video for Solace "What Could Go Wrong" campaign, and 2019 One Show Merit Award, Moving Image Craft, Samsung Fine Art Everyday.